Daniel-Zatulovsky/Shortcuts/README.md

 - Press `.` (or your custom key) to toggle between github.com ↔ github.dev
 - Customizable shortcut key via extension options
-- Only activates on github.com pages
+- Only activates on github.com and github.dev pages
 - Ignores keypresses when typing in input fields

 ## Installation